awestover/transformer-shortest-paths/blog.md

 {xy,alekw,kevinmz}\@mit.edu
 </div>

-## Goals
+## Motivation

+Transformers--the architecture that powers LLMs--can do incredible feats: trained on hundreds of gigabytes of raw text, they can learn to hold natural conversations, reason about the physical world, and write code.
+Skeptics argue that LLMs are simply memorizing their datasets without gaining any deeper understanding.
+For instance, GPT's o1 model, achieving 90th percentile on Codeforces, struggles with simple but bizarre algorithms problems such as "find the subarray of a 2D array with the minimum average".
+In this project, we hope to explore **when off-distribution generalization happens in a transformer**.
+Paul Christiano proposed an experiment [here](https://www.alignmentforum.org/posts/BxersHYN2qcFoonwg/experimentally-evaluating-whether-honesty-generalizes?commentId=dsDA2BWpHPdgLvaXX) about shortest paths in a graph to investigate this, so we decided to become the first to implement his experiment and put transformers' generalization abilities to the test.

-Recently, LLMs have been developing very fast, and with that comes the concern of aligning the models to output true and productive statements.
-One common approach for ensuring this is to have a human in the loop rewarding the model for true outputs (e.g. RLHF), but one drawback to this problem is that humans can be poor judges of truthfulness.
-As LLMs become more capable, there might not even exist experts that are good judges of whether the model's outputs, such as difficult mathematical proofs, are truthful.
-So, we'd like to propose a potential solution to this issue via **off-distribution generalization** - applying human-like intuition to solve problems not in the dataset.
-Paul Christiano [proposed an experiment](https://www.alignmentforum.org/posts/BxersHYN2qcFoonwg/experimentally-evaluating-whether-honesty-generalizes?commentId=dsDA2BWpHPdgLvaXX) about shortest paths in a graph; our project is essentially to implement Christiano's proposed experiment.
-To the best of our knowledge, although there has been research in applying machine learning for different variations of graph searches [@10.5555/3666122.3666260], no one has done our exact experiment yet.
+LLMs are notorious for making up complete nonsense, so we also hope that our project can shed light on when truthfulness generalizes.
+It's generally desirable for LLMs to output true statements.
+One current approach for ensuring this is to have a human in the loop rewarding the model for true outputs (e.g. RLHF).
+However, humans can be poor judges of truthfulness and have many cognitive biases and superficial heuristics.
+A further challenge is that as LLMs become more capable, there might not even exist experts that are good judges of whether the models outputs, such as difficult mathematical proofs, are truthful.
+For instance, most Task Rabbit workers would probably be hard pressed to evaluate whether a difficult mathematical proof produced by an LLM is true.
+The entire mathematical community has been known on occasion to [believe false statements for many years](https://en.wikipedia.org/wiki/Grunwald%E2%80%93Wang_theorem).

-It is generally desirable for LLMs to output true statements.
-A current approach for ensuring this is to have a human in the loop rewarding the model for true outputs (e.g. RLHF); however, humans can be poor judges of truthfulness.
-We enjoy many cognitive biases and might employ superficial heuristics when judging truthfulness.
-A further challenge is that as LLMs develop further, there might not even exist experts that can correctly judge the accuracy and truthfulness of sophisticated outputs such as difficult mathematical proofs.

-One approach to solving this problem is to reward an LLM for truthful behavior on simple inputs, and then hoping that the LLM generalizes its truthful behavior for more complex inputs where humans cannot provide helpful labels.
-Deep learning models often perform remarkable feats of off-distribution generalization -- for instance, a model trained to transform hand drawn cats into images of cats might be able to handle a "cat" with three eyes in an intuitive way.
-We might hope that generalizing truthfully is simple, thus promoted by "Occam's Razor", and aim to investigate that with this project.
+One possible solution is to reward an LLM for truthful behavior on simple inputs, and then hope that the LLM generalizes its truthful behavior for more complex inputs where humans cannot provide helpful labels.
+Deep learning models can be remarkably good at off-distribution generalization--for instance, a model trained to transform hand drawn cats into images of cats might be able to handle a "cat" with three eyes in an intuitive way.
+We might hope that generalizing truthfully is simple, thus promoted by "Occam's Razor".

-COMMENT FROM KEVIN -- synthesize from intorduction

-### Task

-We will use a synthetic task to test our hypothesis that models will generalize truthfully off-distribution.
-The synthetic task is computing the distance between various vertices in an input graph.
-Our experiment will have three parts:

-1. Pre-train a transformer to predict the distance between two fixed vertices $s,t$ on graphs with $n\in [8, 32)$ vertices.
-2. Fine-tune a transformer to predict the distances between $s,t'$ for any $t'$ which is on the shortest path from $s$ to $t$, but only do fine-tuning on graphs with $n\in [8,16)$ vertices.
-3. Test whether the transformer can accurately predict the distances between $s,t'$ for any $t'$ on the shortest path from $s$ to $t$ for graphs with $n\in [16,32)$ vertices.

-### Related Work
+## Related Work

 COMMENT FROM ALEK
 -- please remove all mentions of graph neural networks -- that is BS: there is no actual reason why you'd ever use a Neural network to solve shortest paths, the point of choosing a synthetic task is because there is a **simple ground truth** which makes it easy to evaluate whether or not our model is performing correctly.
 We'd also hoped that the simplicity of the task would make it more feasible to do with a limited compute budget, but apparently this task was too hard for our architecture.